barneycouch/couscousdetector/README.md

-#Jeeves, the inframous Couscous detector.
+#Jeeves, the infamous Couscous detector.

 ##Introduction
 Nobody likes couscous, so we built this to email us when it's tragically on the menu.
 By popular demand it'll tell you when other horrible dishes are available.